-Origins: These images are genuine photographs of the Japanese attack on American military forces at Pearl Harbor in Hawaii on
+The images seen above are genuine photographs of the Japanese attack on American military forces at Pearl Harbor in Hawaii on

 For a “sailor” to have snapped pictures from all the perspectives shown above, he would had to have been in the harbor aboard his ship, on the ground, and aloft in an